6 Tips to Implement a Social Media Strategy That Encourages Employee Advocacy

 Employees interacting on your social media profiles need to know how to defuse tense situations, how to deal with criticism, and how, why, and when to strategically share specific company content in order to nurture potential social leads.
 The mechanics of posting on different social platforms can be covered quickly, but these softer, sales-y things might need a bit more time to master.

-To tackle that, consider a two-pronged approach:
+To tackle that, consider a two-way approach:

-- On-site training — your social media team can ask for help from an HR specialist, an internal comms officer, and someone from the sales department, and create quarterly training sessions for employees on how to communicate and sell on social networks.
+✔ On-site training — your social media team, can ask for help from an HR specialist, an internal comms officer, and someone from the sales department, and create quarterly training sessions for employees on how to communicate and sell on social networks.

-Consider Employee Takeovers - depending on your overall legal policy, employee takeovers of your social accounts could be a fun way to increase participation in online activities.
+Pro tip?
+Here we go, consider “Employee Takeovers” — depending on your overall legal policy, employee takeovers of your social accounts could be a fun way to increase participation in online activities.
 Find employees who excel at original content creation and curation, and let them entertain your audience for the day.

 What do your employees get out of participating in your social selling and advocacy activities?

-- positioning themselves (and the company) as thought leaders in the industry.
+The two top benefits?
+The building of their professional brand and positioning themselves (and the company) as thought leaders in the industry.

-Obviously, you want to make sure that your focus on social media is financially justified.
+You want to make sure that your focus on social media is financially justified.

 To start with, focus on the following metrics:

-- organic reach and impressions,
+- Organic reach and impressions;

-- website traffic from social,
+- Website traffic from social;

-- customer/prospect questions handled through social,
+- Customer/prospect questions handled through social;

-- impact of social campaigns on brand awareness, and
+- Impact of social campaigns on brand awareness, and

-- marketing and sales-qualified leads from social campaigns.
+- Marketing and sales-qualified leads from social campaigns.

 Maintaining a presence on social media sites can seem daunting.

-Ambassify is an all-in-one employee engagement & advocacy platform that lets you track social media shares and activities, measure (and incentivise) the efforts of your social employees, and a lot more
+Ambassify is an all-in-one employee engagement & advocacy platform that lets you track social media shares and activities, measure (and incentivize) the efforts of your social employees, and a lot more